 - Increased embouchure firmness will cause sharpness of pitch.
 Decreased embouchure firmness will cause flatness of pitch.

 My Name is Philip Bossenberger.
-I am the band director at Stewart County High School in Dover, TN.
-I am currently a Masters of Music in Conducting student at The American Band College of Sam Houston State University.
+I am the band director for the Birch Run Area Schools in Birch Run, Michigan.
+I received my masters degree from The American Band College of Sam Houston State University in 2015.
 I received my Bachelor of Music Education degree from Eastern Michigan University in 2008.